puzpuzpuz/xsync/BENCHMARKS.md

 If you're interested in `MapOf` comparison with some of the popular concurrent hash maps written in Go, check [this](https://github.com/cornelk/hashmap/pull/70) and [this](https://github.com/alphadose/haxmap/pull/22) PRs.

 The below results were obtained for xsync v2.3.1 on a c6g.metal EC2 instance (64 CPU, 128GB RAM) running Linux and Go 1.19.3.
-I'd like to thank [@felixge](https://github.com/felixge) who kindly run the benchmarks.
+I'd like to thank [@felixge](https://github.com/felixge) who kindly ran the benchmarks.

 The following commands were used to run the benchmarks:
 ```bash